Engoo Blog Business & Work

 You have to join us for dinner tonight, and I'm afraid we won't take no for an answer.

-Prepare yourself for these situations by learning these polite ways to insist.
-Remember that your facial expression and tone of voice work together with your words to create a polite feeling, so be sure to use them all!
+Remember that your words, facial expression and tone of voice all work together to create a polite, professional feeling, so be sure to use them all!